Francesco149/reversing-sifas/README.md

 map out all the offsets and then see if there's any unused files lying around and what they are

+some of the decrypted images are weird. they have the jpg header and appear to be small thumbnails, but the filesize is much larger than it should.
+I suspect this is some custom format that appends a low quality jpg and the full quality image in the same file, but I'm not sure what yet

+okay, I used libmagic to detect mime type and it's detecting them as jpe. it seems that some platforms use jpe as an additional low res version of the image along with the original jpeg. renaming to jpe does not help getting the high res version. might have to split them manually

 to be continued...?